gmc-code/PC-Microbit-Extension/docs/bots/LEDs/LEDs.rst

 .. admonition:: Tasks

-    | For quick RGB values for common colours, see https://www.rapidtables.com/web/color/RGB_Color.html
+    | For quick RGB values for common colors, see https://www.rapidtables.com/web/color/RGB_Color.html

-    #. | Modify the colours used in the code by changing the variable names and their values. | Use yellow and purple instead of red and blue.
+    #. | Modify the colors used in the code by changing the variable names and their values. | Use yellow and purple instead of red and blue.

 ----

 LED values
 -------------------

-To read the colour of a specific pixel just reference it.
+To read the color of a specific pixel just reference it.

 .. py:method:: np[n]

     Return the red, green and blue value for the RGB LED at position n.

-| The code below sets the LED to a sandy brown colour.
+| The code below sets the LED to a sandy brown color.
 The ``for`` loop displays each value in the tuple ``(255, 0, 0)``.

 .. code-block:: python